werewolfbarmitzvah/sample_autocomplete/README.md

 I try to apply the theory of the test automation pyramid (https://martinfowler.com/articles/practical-test-pyramid.html) whenever possible.
 This involves building up your test automation with a larger amount of unit and integration/component/service testing and a smaller amount of end-to-end UI tests.

+I would follow this approach for the autocomplete system:
+- Run unit tests first
+- Run automated integration/component/service tests
+- UI tests would be run against a build that has shown to have the required functionality coverage and test success rate on the unit and systems test level
+- Any manual testing could procede after the automated UI tests
+- In my experience, most performance type tests require a little more work in setting up testing infrastructure.
+These could be run ad hocly as part of the development phase before release but not as part of a CI pipeline (possibly being included as part of a CI pipeline in the future)

 ***Tests***:

 Some possible service tests could be for: